-Economically we rely heavily on
+Economically we rely on

-We drive on the Left.
+Please remember in New Zealand we drive on the Left.

 Speak predominantly English.